 Getting Around Senegal

-Senegal Airlines (www.senegalairlines.aero) offers domestic flights linking Dakar to the southern region of Casamance via Cap Skirring and Ziguinchor, gateways to the beautiful stretches of golden sands on the coast.
+Air Senegal (https://flyairsenegal.com) offers domestic flights linking Dakar to Cap Skirring and Ziguinchor.
 The flight times are around 45 minutes.
+Cap Skirring is the gateway to the beautiful stretches of golden sands on the coast.

 Side of the roadRight

-Asphalt roads link the major towns and the coastal region.
+Asphalt roads link the major towns and the coastal region but it's not advisable to drive at night as the roads may not be well-lit.
 The network of roads in the interior is rough and may become impassable during the rainy season.
-It's not advisable to drive at night.

 There are often police checkpoints at the entrance and exit to villages to enforce speed restrictions; fines are paid on the spot.

-Available in most towns; fares are metered.
+Taxis are available in most towns and fares are metered.
 Rates increase after midnight.
-It's cheaper to hail a taxi in the street than arrange to be collected from the hotel.
+It's cheaper to hail a taxi on the street than arrange to be collected from the hotel.
 Taxi prices are theoretically fixed.
 However, standard practice is to bargain with the driver through the passenger window.
-To get the best price, you need to refuse the driver’s ‘final’ offer and pretend to hail another taxi; by the time you make it to the back of his car to wave your arm, he’ll honk at you to get in at your final offer.
-Be ready to have exact change and to help direct your driver to your destination; often, they don’t know how to get there.
+To get the best price, you need to refuse the driver's final offer and continue to negotiate.
+Be ready to have small bills and coins to pay for the fare.

-Unlike a lot of West African countries to the south of Senegal, there are nearly no motorbikes present on the streets.
-However, in Dakar, you can rent scooters or small bikes.
-The best bet is to find a reputable garage in town, and keep talking until you are referred to a place that feels OK with you.
+Unlike a lot of West African countries to the south of Senegal, there are fewer motorbikes present on the streets.
+However, in Dakar, you can rent scooters or small motorbikes.

 Make sure you bring your own helmet and other safety gear.
-Senegal can be muddy during rainy season, and very dry and dusty the rest of the year.
-Most rural roads are in poor condition so you need to find an off-road type of bike.
-Riding in leather might be hot but is generally safer.
-You might be able to find a bike there, but you will not find the safety gear.
+Senegal can be muddy during the rainy season, and dry and dusty the rest of the year.

 In villages and towns, the speed limit is 50kph (31mph).
-Outside of towns the limit is 130kph (80mph).
-Seatbelts are obligatory for both driver and passenger, but most commercial vehicles do not have seatbelts.
+Outside of towns the limit is 90kph (56mph).

-If you are driving, it is imperative to have a valid driving licence or Internationlal Driving Permit.
+If you are driving, it is imperative to have a valid driving licence or International Driving Permit.
+You can convert your national driving licence to a Senegalese licence at the Ministry of Transport's Land Transport Department.

 If you are renting a car, it's advisable to ask what the options are for breakdown cover from the car hire company you are using.
 They will probably give you a number to call and will most definitely have their own breakdown service.